jaalto/project--shell-script-performance-and-portability/README.md

 > [posh](https://tracker.debian.org/pkg/posh).
 > See section [PORTABILITY, SHELLS AND POSIX](#posix-shells-and-portability).

-In Linux like systems, for serious shell scripting, Bash is the sensible choice for data manipulation in memory with [arrays](https://www.gnu.org/software/bash/manual/html_node/Arrays.html),
+In Linux like systems, for all rounded shell scripting,
+Bash is the sensible choice for data manipulation in memory with [arrays](https://www.gnu.org/software/bash/manual/html_node/Arrays.html),